-5.15 Where a firm assumes that rebalancing involves purchasing of new assets, the PRA also expects the following points to be taken into account as to how the purchases will be funded:
+5.18 Where a firm assumes that rebalancing to remedy a breach within the required two-month window involves purchasing of new assets, the PRA also expects the following points to be taken into account as to how the purchases will be funded:

 - where a firm assumes it can use assets outside the MA portfolio to fund such purchases, the liquidity of these assets should be assessed in order to determine the feasibility of undertaking this action in practice; - the PRA would not usually expect firms to assume the replacement assets are purchased using the proceeds from defaulted assets or the sale of assets downgraded below investment grade.
-This is due to the difficulty in objectively determining prices or recovery rates in a stressed environment and the likely delay in receiving such recoveries (ie there is

-- considerable doubt as to whether the recoveries could be obtained within the two-month timeframe to restore MA compliance);1 - the PRA would be unlikely to consider it realistic for purchases to be funded by an assumed sale of illiquid assets; and - the PRA would expect demonstration of the ability of the firm to sell the assets in question regardless of whether these assets sit in the MA portfolio (ie that they are not otherwise required or encumbered). - 5.16 An allowance should be made for expected transaction costs in a stressed environment.
+This is due to the difficulty in objectively determining prices or recovery rates in a stressed environment and the likely delay in receiving such recoveries (ie there is considerable doubt as to whether the recoveries could be obtained within the two-month timeframe to restore MA compliance);1 - the PRA would be unlikely to consider it realistic for purchases to be funded by an assumed sale of less liquid assets; and - the PRA would expect demonstration of the ability of the firm to sell the assets in question regardless of whether these assets sit in the MA portfolio (ie that they are not otherwise required or encumbered). - 5.19 An allowance should be made for expected transaction costs, incurred through any trading activity, in a stressed environment.
 This allowance should take account of the likelihood that such costs will be higher in stress than in normal conditions.
-This is particularly pertinent where large trading volumes are envisaged - the PRA expects firms to hold capital to allow for transaction costs. - 5.17 The PRA also expects firms to undertake sensitivity tests to reflect the risk that it is not possible to purchase the assets intended to be purchased post stress.
+This is particularly pertinent where large trading volumes are envisaged the PRA expects firms to hold capital to allow for transaction costs. - 5.20 The PRA also expects firms to undertake sensitivity tests to reflect the risk that it is not possible to purchase the assets intended to be purchased post stress.
 In particular the PRA considers that it is a useful comparator for firms to show the impact on the stressed MA and the SCR if only gilts were available in order to indicate the extent to which reliance is being placed on obtaining assets that attract a higher MA benefit.